2024 Arts & Climate Incubator

 Student Scholarships

 We have a limited number of scholarships available to full-time university students.
 Scholarships cover the cost of tuition; participants are still responsible for their travel and accommodation.
 To be considered for a scholarship, please fill out the application by clicking on the button below.
-The deadline for submission is May 5, 2024 at 11:59 pm Eastern Time.

 If you have any questions, feel free to contact us by clicking the email icon on the bottom right corner of the page.